eafflu/runtime/README.md

     var game = opspark.createGameManager(app,hud);

 The "level" file is where we are going to define all of our gameplay for our game.
-Add the following script to `index.html` in the `<head>` element underneath the commment that says `<!-- add any additional scripts here -->`
+Add the following script to `index.html` in the `<head>` element underneath the comment that says `<!-- add any additional scripts here -->`

 ```html
 <script src="js/level01.js"></script>